Florence Township, New Jersey

 Florence Township is a township in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 12,812, an increase of 703 (+5.8%) from the 2010 census count of 12,109, which in turn reflected an increase of 1,363 (+12.7%) from the 10,746 counted in the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 Florence was incorporated as a township by an act of the New Jersey Legislature on March 7, 1872, from portions of Mansfield Township.
 The township was named for Florence, Italy.

 History

 The Florence City Company, formed in 1849, organized the original layout of lots and streets in Florence.
 It also oversaw construction of the Florence Hotel and wharf.
 The Florence Iron Works was established in 1857 along the Delaware River by Richard Jones.
 It continued as a major force in the economy of the community, especially after ownership was transferred to Richard D. Wood in 1867.
-The 1900 United States Census reported that a good portion of the workforce was dependent on the foundry.
+The 1900 United States census reported that a good portion of the workforce was dependent on the foundry.

-Florence was soon recognized as an attractive vacation spot with sandy beaches.
+Florence was soon recognized as an attractive vacation spot with sandy beaches along the Delaware River.
 Visitors could also partake of hydrotherapy offered by a center established about 1872 by Dr. Trall of Philadelphia.

 Geography

 According to the United States Census Bureau, the township had a total area of 10.17 square miles (26.35 km2), including 9.77 square miles (25.30 km2) of land and 0.41 square miles (1.05 km2) of water (3.98%).

-Florence CDP (with a 2010 Census population of 4,426) and Roebling (3,715) are unincorporated communities and census-designated places (CDPs) located within the township.
+Florence CDP (with a 2020 Census population of 4,705) and Roebling (3,585) are unincorporated communities and census-designated places (CDPs) located within the township.
 As of the 2000 Census, the CDP's population was 8,200.
-Up to and including the 2000 United States Census, the two CDPs had been combined as Florence-Roebling, which had a total population of 8,200 in 2000.
+Up to and including the 2000 United States census, the two CDPs had been combined as Florence-Roebling, which had a total population of 8,200 in 2000.

 Other unincorporated communities, localities and place names located partially or completely within the township include Bustleton, Dobbins, Florence Station and Hoffner's Tract.

 The township borders Bordentown Township, Burlington Township, Mansfield Township, Springfield Township in Burlington County; and Bristol Township, Falls Township and Tullytown across the Delaware River in Pennsylvania.